Illumina/akt/docs/usage.md

 **-k** *VALUE* Only keep links with kinship above this threshold (searches in this set for duplicate, parent-child and sibling links).
 **-i** *VALUE* Iteration parameter for unrelated set output.
 **-p** *PREFIX* Prefix for output files.
 **-g** If present output graphviz files.
-These can be visulaised using e.g. `neato -Tpng -O out.allgraph` or for family pedigrees `dot -Tpng -O out.Fam0.graph`.
+These can be visualised using e.g. `neato -Tpng -O out.allgraph` or for family pedigrees `dot -Tpng -O out.Fam0.graph`.

 ```
 ./akt relatives allibd -g > allrelatives